-This flavorful chicken stir fry features juicy chicken pieces and vegetables that are perfectly tender-crisp.
+This flavorful chicken vegetable stir fry features juicy chicken pieces and vegetables that are perfectly tender-crisp.
 The delicious sauce is made with soy sauce, garlic, honey, and sriracha.
 The entire dish is ready in about 30 minutes.

 Stir-fries are great.
-The combination of a succulent protein component, crisp veggies, and a flavorful sauce is wonderful.
-This easy chicken stir fry takes advantage of the convenience of frozen vegetables.
+The combination of a succulent protein component, crisp veggies, and a flavorful sauce is delightful.
+This easy stir fry takes advantage of the convenience of frozen vegetables.
 It's one of the Chinese-style dishes I make most often for my family because everyone likes it, and it's easy for me to prepare.

 For the stir-fry: boneless skinless chicken breasts, frozen vegetables, ginger, garlic, and avocado oil.
+Ghee is a good substitute for avocado oil.

 Instructions

 Mix the sauce ingredients in a bowl.
 If using frozen vegetables, partially defrost them in the microwave.
+Cook chicken pieces with garlic and ginger.

 Add the vegetables and sauce.